snaka0100/Microtransaction-Analysis-Report/README.md

 ## Background

-HW assignment given to me create python scripts to retrieve specific data for in-game store for an independent gaming company.
+HW assignment given to me to create python scripts to retrieve specific data for in-game store for an independent gaming company.

 Used panda library and the Jupyter Notebook.